paultopia/experimental-cryogen/resources/templates/md/posts/ng1.md

  :mathy true
  :tags  ["meta" "test" "math"]}

 One of the things I'm doing at [RC](https://www.recurse.com/) is working through [the mathier version](https://see.stanford.edu/Course/CS229/54) of Andrew Ng's famous machine learning course.
 Here are my notes from the first substantive lecture (lecture 2).
-(I'm not sure if the math will work, I just tried to fire up Mathjax...)

-(Edit: for future reference, [underscores for subscripts need to be escaped out to get them through the markdown parser to mathjax](https://github.com/mathjax/MathJax/issues/329).
-Which is really annoying, because I also want to generate PDF notes from the same document; I'm not sure if the Pandoc PDF conversion will like that escaping... grrr.
-Am I going to have to add a preprocessing step?
-Really?)
+n.b. the math is all in code blocks because the markdown processor screws with underscores and carets otherwise, and mathjax can't handle that.
+This is making me insane and I might actually write some kind of post-processor to jerk around the generated html files to fix this, but it'll have to do for now.

 ## Lecture 2